DingXiaoH/RepVGG/README.md

 It has 126M inference-time parameters.
 The training-time weights file is released at Google Drive and Baidu Cloud.
 Please check the links below.

-To train or finetune it, do something in your training code like this:
+To train or finetune it, slightly change your training code like this:
 ```
+        #   Build model and data loader as usual
+        for samples, targets in enumerate(train_data_loader):
+            #   ......
+            outputs = model(samples)                        #   Your original code
             if type(outputs) is dict:
                 #   A training-time RepVGGplus outputs a dict.
 The entrys are:
                     #   'main':     the output of the final layer